 • If there’s anything you aren’t sure of talk to our Treasurer.

 • As with all SUOC trips, we depend upon willing and able drivers amongst us to help take us to the places we want to go.
 In the weeks leading up to spring break, we will unveil a ride-share board for everyone to coordinate rides and transportation of equipment.
-The ride board will be made available at each regular club meeting and at the E-Room during all regularly scheduled open hours.
+The ride board will be made available on the West Virginia Facebook Event.
 Because people commit to attend at different times or change their plans, be sure to check the ride board regularly for any changes.
-So if you have some constraint on when you can attend and can’t yet find a ride, keep an eye out for a driver to pop up, or send a message to the listserv for others in the same situation.
+So if you have some constraint on when you can attend and can’t yet find a ride, keep an eye out for a driver to pop up, or send a message to the event page on facebook for others in the same situation.

 Things ‘Ye Be Needin